Abby Holland: New developments

 Abby informs Swamp Thing her marriage is better.
 She calls him "Alec" again and he tells her not to.
 However, after he has buried the ghost of Alec Holland, he tells her that he will be proud to use the name Alec.
 Later, Abby determines the truth behind Matt Cable's radical changes and comes to the horrific realization that Matt and all of his new working associates are zombies, and that she has been raped by her undead uncle when she thought he was her husband.
 Abby attempts to escape, but Arcane prevents her.
 He then proceeds to magically murder her.
 Once she is dead, Arcane brings Swamp Thing to his house to find Abby's dead body.
 Alec mourns Abby's loss, then confronts Arcane.
 Matt Cable's soul re-emerges and damns Arcane to Hell.
 Matt uses the remaining magic to re-animate Abby's body, though he fails to retrieve his wife's soul.
 Having suffered a car crash before giving in to Arcane, Cable slips into a deep and permanent coma.
 Swamp Thing journeys into the afterlife to save Abby's soul himself, helped by Deadman, the Phantom Stranger, the Spectre, and Etrigan.
-When Abby revives, alive and well, she finds herself half-naked outdoors, freezing in the winter snow with Alec crying joyfully over her.

-In 1985, Abby encounters Cain and Abel in a dream.
-They reveal to her the secret of the Parliament of Trees, but she soon loses this knowledge after she awakens.

-That spring, Abby learns that Matt will never emerge from his coma.
-She decides to end the marriage, despite being unable to get a divorce.
-She ventures out once again into the swamp and she proposes to Alec.
-But she apologizes, admitting the notion is foolish.
-Alec feels very honored, having loved her for many years.
-Privately handfasting, Alec and Abby consummate their new marriage by sharing a hallucinogenic tuber.
+Afterwards, Abby and Alec marry.